WokLibCodeClub/Hour_of_Python_Sep23/README.md

 Here are a couple of Python projects you might want to try out at home:

 The first one doesn't use trinket, it uses the new Raspberry Pi Python editor, so to be able to save your code you will need a Raspberry Pi account.
 You can make one by going to [this link](https://my.raspberrypi.org/signup).
+If you are under 13 you should get an adult to go through the procedure with you.
 You will need an email address, and you will also need to respond to a verification email which will be sent to that address.

 [Hello world](https://projects.raspberrypi.org/en/projects/hello-world)